 What is the Australian State of the Environment Report?

-The report is released every five years and is a requirement under Australia’s national environment law, the Environment Protection and Biodiversity Conservation Act 1999.
-It offers an evidence-based assessment of Australia’s air, land, water, coasts, and biodiversity, along with key pressures and responses.
+The report is currently released every five years under Australia’s national environment law, the Environment Protection and Biodiversity Conservation Act 1999.

 The next State of the Environment Report (SoE26) is due to be provided to the Minister for the Environment and Water in December 2026.